KeudellCoding/HumHub-Modules-UserMap/README.md

 The actual map is displayed with OpenStreetMap, Leaflet and the Leaflet Marker Cluster.

 In case of an error the last error is cached and displayed on the admin configuration page.

+## Installation
+- Navigate to the folder "\protected\modules".
+- Execute the command "git clone https://github.com/KeudellCoding/HumHub-Modules-HumDAV".
+- If the module does not appear directly in the module list, you can empty the cache.
+- Configure the module.